0codekit/yedra/README.md

 - y.unknown

 These are the same names as the schemas in Zod.
-Some schemas, like `z.any` in Zod, won't be added to y, since it's not good style to use any.
+Some schemas, like `z.any` in Zod, won't be added to y, since using any leads to lots of type unsafety.
 Instead, use `y.unknown` and use explicit type-checking.

+There is also the more general `y.BodyType`.
+All of the above schemas are subclasses of `y.BodyType`, but there are also:

+- y.raw, which accepts any raw buffer with the specified content type
+- y.either, which works just like y.union, except it may also contain a y.raw

 Schemas can be passed to [endpoints](./endpoints.md) for validation, but you can use them to validate things yourself, too.
 You can do that with the `y.parse` function.
 It takes an unknown value and returns a typed and parsed value, or throws a `y.ValiationError`.

-If you need to use the type of `schema`, you can do this using `y.Typeof<typeof schema>`.
-In this case, `typeof schema` is the TypeScript type of the schema itself, and `y.Typeof` turns that into the parsed type.
+If you need to use the type of a `y.BodyType`, you can do this using `y.Typeof<typeof bodyType>`.
+In this case, `typeof bodyType` is the TypeScript type of the schema itself, and `y.Typeof` turns that into the parsed type.

+## Error Handling

+It is generally possible to return any status code from an endpoint, including status codes that indicate failure.
+However, it is often simpler to just throw an error, especially in nested method calls.
+To reduce boilerplate code associated with catching these errors, y automatically handles errors derived from `y.HttpError`, and returns their message and status code as an HTTP response.
+There are some predefined error classes:

+- `y.BadRequestError`
+- `y.UnauthorizedError`
+- `y.PaymentRequiredError`
+- `y.ForbiddenError`
+- `y.NotFoundError`
+- `y.ConflictError`

+If any other error is thrown inside an endpoint and not caught, y will automatically return a 500 response, with the message `Internal Server Error`.
+This is supposed to prevent accidental leakage of sensitive information.

+## HTTP Client

+y contains a small embedded HTTP client that directly interfaces with the logger.
+It is similar to Axios, but based on `fetch`.
+You can access the HTTP client using `req.http`, the methods are fairly self-explanatory.

 ## Paths